Most people think of traveling to a remote mountain stream when they think of trout fishing. That’s not the case for trout fishing in Oklahoma.

 These honey holes are regularly a deep area with brush or structure for the trout to hide out in and ambush approaching prey.

 If you’re fishing a stream or river, any kind of current break can hold fish.
-A current break could be caused by a big rock, tree limb, or bend in the channel, allowing the trout to avoid fighting the current all day but still able to dart out and snatch a drifting morsel.
+A big rock or tree limb could cause a current break, as might a bend in the channel, allowing the trout to avoid fighting the current all day but still be able to dart out and snatch a drifting morsel.

 More Trout Catching Tips

-Find a full article on all of the best ways to catch trout here: Trout Fishing: How-To Techniques and Tips.
+Find a full article on the best ways to catch trout here: Trout Fishing: How-To Techniques and Tips.

 More Oklahoma Trout Fishing Info